Code-Institute-Submissions/pet-shelter-project/README.md

 ### Acknowledgements

-- My mentor, Rohit Sharma, for his guidance and advice throughout the project.
+- Thanks to my mentor, Rohit Sharma, for his guidance and advice throughout the project.

 **_[Back to top](#contents)_**